RobinGhosh64/integrateazfunctions_with_sqlserver/README.md

 By default, AZ Functions does not support straight integration with Microsoft SQL Server.
 As a developer, you can always bring in a module or an an exteranl sdk into the context of the AZ Function.
 Using this technique, I am providing an option to execute straight SQL's in  Python currently and will later update this project to provide an option using JavaScript as well.

-Adding my Postman payload here.
-Technically the code does not require a payload [{
+Adding my Postman payload here for testing.
+I do have a version of this project can can stack up multiple requests if your queries are long consuming.
+In that situation you can come back later and query the response using a jobid

+[{
     "dothread":"N",
     "data": {